AthishThayalan/python-unit-test-generator/README.md

 # Python Unit Test Generator

-A Gradio-based web application that automatically generates unit tests for Python code using OpenAI's GPT-4o-mini API.
+A Gradio-based web application that automatically generates unit tests for Python code using OpenAI's GPT-4o-mini API and runs them !

 ## Features